moja-global/GCBM.Chile.Data_Preprocessing/README.md

 |       └── inventory
 ├── Processing_codes
 ├── README.md
+├── run_all.R
 └── ...
 ```

 5. Create your own project or open the GCBM.Chile_data_preprocessing.Rproj file in RStudio
-6. Run the processing codes inside the Preprocessing_codes folder in order
+6. Run the processing codes inside the Preprocessing_codes folder in order, alternatively, run the run_all.R code to run all the preprocessing codes.

 ## How to Get Involved?